Anacortes, Washington Short-Term Rental Market

 Anacortes, WA STRs averaged $233/night at 53.6% occupancy in April 2026, but new short-term rentals are prohibited citywide under Ordinance 4075 (April 2024).

-Quick Answer: Anacortes, Washington is an active short-term rental market. average occupancy is 54%. average monthly revenue is $3,256. average daily rate is $233. the top operator is Vacasa with 325 listings. market score is 70/100 (grade B).
+Quick Answer: Anacortes, Washington is an active short-term rental market. average occupancy in the Puget Sound/Bremerton market area is 70%. average monthly revenue in the Puget Sound/Bremerton market area is $5,762. average daily rate in the Puget Sound/Bremerton market area is $317. the top operator in the Puget Sound/Bremerton market area is Vacasa with 325 listings. market score is 70/100 (grade B).

 Market Score Breakdown